 The Lemon Verbena plant is a herbaceous perennial member of the Verbenaceae family.
 The botanical name is Aloysia citriodora (kom-OH-sum sit-ree-oh-DOR-uh).
 Verbena’s hail from Argentina, Paraguay, and Chile, South America.

 Verbena officinalis (ver-BEE-nuh oh-fiss-ih-NAH-liss) is the botanical name for the common verbena.
 It is a perennial herb native to Europe belongs to the Verbenaceae family.
 The common name include: Simpler’s

 Verbena Canadensis [vur-BEE-nuh, kan-uh-DEN-siss], also known as trailing Verbena, has a unique appearance with small spikey flowers and leaves which are sometimes hairy.
 This plant will have blue, white, purple

-The verbena plant produces fragrant, good looking flowers that sit atop fern-like foliage with an old-fashioned look and drought tolerant.
+The verbena plant produces fragrant, good-looking flowers that sit atop fern-like foliage with an old-fashioned look and are drought tolerant.
 Verbena plants consist of around 250 semi-woody species with dense